vanruc/todoApp/README.md

 ### Todo List
 ![](doc_img_src/todolist.png)

-As you can see our `Todo List` is not showing `Created By` and `Assign To` columns yet, and we also do not want to show `Actual Start Date` and `Actual Finish Date` columns.
+As you can see our `Todo List` is not showing `Created By` and `Assign To` columns yet, and we also do not want to display the `Actual Start Date` and `Actual Finish Date` columns.

+Give it a try!
 You can absolutely complete it by yourself!

 Once you are done with your query declaration, you can compare with my query below: